-Pictured above — click here for a larger image — is the 1892 team, which posted a 7–1 record en route to the state title.
-That year’s stars included left fielder William Putnam 1892 (mustachioed, seated).
-A slugger who hit a team-leading four home runs, Putnam was 5 feet, 11 1/2 inches and 165 pounds — somewhat burly in a senior class that averaged 5-10 and 151 pounds (a fact that’s known because each graduating senior’s height and weight was noted in The Bates Student).
+The stars of the team included left fielder William Putnam, Class of 1892 (mustachioed, seated).
+A slugger who hit a team-leading four home runs, Putnam was 5 feet, 11 1/2 inches and 165 pounds.
+That’s a burly physique in a senior class that averaged 5-10 and 151 pounds, a fact that’s known because each graduating senior’s height and weight was noted in The Bates Student.

-In the tan suit is Jacob Little 1892, team manager.
+In the tan suit is senior Jacob Littl, team manager.
 Another team photo, likely taken later that spring, shows Little brandishing a silk top hat, awarded to the state champion manager.

-Team scorer Wilson Marden 1893 stands at left displaying his scorebook.
+Team scorer Wilson Marden, a junior, stands at left displaying his scorebook.